Arpachshad: Identifications

-Another person with the same name
+Another Arpaxad

 Another Arpaxad is referenced in the deuterocanonical Book of Judith as a king of the Medes, and if this supposed Median king is contemporary with the conquest of the Assyrians, he could be identified with Phraortes (c.
 665 - 633 BC).
 If he is contemporary with Nebuchadnezzar II (named as king of the Assyrians in Judith), he might be identified with Cyaxares (r.
 625–585 BC).